 - All hazardous waste containers within a SAA must be labeled with a fully completed “Hazardous Waste Label.”
 These labels can be downloaded here (hazardous waste label template) and printed on Avery 5164 shipping labels for your convenience.

-- Be sure to list ALL contents within the hazardous waste container.
-For instance, if you are disposing of a chemical solution, be sure to include both the solvent and the solute.
-Also include non-hazardous substances such as water, paper, rags, etc.
+- Be sure to list ALL components and their component concentrations within the hazardous waste container.
+For example, if you are disposing of a chemical solution, be sure to include both the solvent and the solute.
+Also include non-hazardous substances such as water, paper, rags, etc. If the contents are unknown, please write “Unknown” under the chemical composition box of the label and write “100” under the “%” column.
+Estimating or approximating the chemical composition concentrations for each component is acceptable.

 The following categories of waste are considered Universal Waste and have specific labeling, storage, and handling requirements that ease the regulatory burden associated with their accumulation.